robybatas/abang-express-TEST/README.md

 how to run this app?

 - open terminal
-- cd ionic-kurir-app
+- npm install
-- ng serve or ionic serve
+- ionic serve